donovm4/learning-terraform/README.md

 - JSON-based representation of resources managed with `Terraform`
 - maps resource declaration to the ID of the resource in a target environment
+  > same as "mapping to the real world"
 - uses `terraform plan` to detect configuration updates
 - required to support the `Terraform` lifecycle
 - stores **implicit** and **explicit** dependencies
 - **State files can contain sensitive data.** Users should consider storing securely.
-- state locking is important
+- state locking is important / syncing with map to real world
 - granular permissions are not supported with opn-source Terraform
+- metadata performance

 > Currently Terraform has no mechanism to redact or protect secrets that are returned via data sources.